 In carrying out business activities, we realize that risk is an inseparable part in each of its operational activities and may affect the Company’s business results and performance if it is not anticipated and properly managed.
-Therefore, we are committed to apply the best risk management principles in line with the directives of the regulator.
+Therefore, AGI is committed to apply the best risk management principles in line with the directives of the regulator.

 Risks associated with the Company’s business include as follows: